agama-project/agama-project.github.io/docs/user/guides/collecting_logs.md

 "reboot now" page appears and then collect the logs.

-If there is a crash during the installation, and you can still access a shell (xterm or text console), do it after the crash.
+If there is a crash during the installation, and you can still access a shell (a text console), do it after the crash.

 If the whole live system hangs or crashes at a random point, it's tricky; then you may have to use boot parameters to enable an ssh session from the outside,